Er. Cyrus Pithawalla

 WFM: Do you think that the window designs and specifications will bear an impact from the new amendments in DCR (Development control rules) passed by the Municipal Commissioner Subodh Kumar?

 Cyrus K Pithawalla: Of course.
 Now it’s going to be very tough.
-With new Fungible FSI rule, poor windows will face more problems.
+With the new Fungible FSI rule, poor windows will face more problems.
 As of now, in all the old buildings, there is a chajja over each window (overhang).
 But now, balconies, flower beds, terraces, voids and niches would be counted in the Floor Space Index (FSI).
-And to save on the FSI the building envelope will be a flat surface and windows will be flushed to the outside envelope.
-There would be minimum niches.
-So the leakage issues will be there as well as insulation issues.
+And to save on the FSI, the building envelope will be a flat surface, and windows will be flush to the outside envelope.
+There would be minimal niches.
+So the leakage issues will be there, as well as insulation issues.
 Water will enter from the sliding windows.
 So now, we need to appoint consultants to design something new to combat the new problems.
-Since this is not an old problem, there is no time tested solution to it.
+Since this is not an old problem, there is no time-tested solution to it.
 Therefore, all the consultants are going to get a lot of jobs. (laughs).

 Cyrus K Pithawalla: We have done only three buildings with curtain walls.
 At Hiranandani, we try to stay away from glass façades.
 Why?
 There is no available system for cleaning them.
-They build up bigfaçades and barring a few no one use cleaning systems.
-Even if the BMU’s are installed, they are not used.
+They build up bigfaçades and, barring a few, no one uses cleaning systems.
+Even if the BMUs are installed, they are not used.
 All the dirty glass buildings look like a black spot.
-The other day in BKC, I saw one building which was using bamboo scaffolding to clean the façade.
+The other day in BKC, I saw a building that was using bamboo scaffolding to clean the façade.
 What’s the use then?
-Fortunately for us the Chief fire officer is also now discouraging use of glass for façade of buildings.
+Fortunately for us, the Chief Fire Officer is also now discouraging the use of glass for the façade of buildings.
 I am very happy with this.

-Ofcourse there will be issues like leakages if CFO persists on converting fixed panels to openable ones in already constructed buildings with glass façade.
+Ofcourse there will be issues like leakages if the CFO persists on converting fixed panels to openable ones in already constructed buildings with a glass façade.

 WFM: What measures do you take to ensure the proper performance of glass facades in your buildings?